Experience-Monks/math-as-code/README.md

 <!-- sgn : \mathbb{R} \rightarrow \mathbb{Z} -->

+The arrow here, without a tail, is used to map one *set* to another.

 In JavaScript and other dynamically typed languages, you might use documentation and/or runtime checks to explain and validate the input/output.

 ```js